-“PCCW Global” means PCCW Global Limited and its group companies other than PCCW Global Networks (UK) plc. which has its own privacy statement and available here.
+“PCCW Global” means PCCW Global Limited and its group companies.
 For details on our group companies, please contact us.
 For details on the PCCW Global group company with whom you have a contractual relationship, please refer to your service agreement with us, the appropriate order form, invoices or other documentation that we issue to you.
 PCCW Global is a subsidiary of the wider HKT Group, which is based in Hong Kong.
 The HKT’s privacy statement is available here.

 We collect the following information about you where applicable in order that we may provide our “Services” to you:

 - your name, date of birth and other details documented on your legal identity card, travel document, student card and/or driver’s licence;